This article has links to products and services we love, which we may make commission from.

 Explore the eight galleries in this Gothic Revival-style building.

-If you’ve still got room for one more art gallery, Dundee Contemporary Arts exhibits art, film and has a nice cafe and shop.
+If you’ve still got room for one more art gallery, Dundee Contemporary Arts exhibit art, film and has a nice cafe and shop.
+Enjoy a cheese and meat platter and wine at Gallery 48.

 Getting to Dundee